Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Obtain a Colorado Driver's License: Active Duty and their Families need not obtain a Colorado driver's license if they are 16 years of age or older and possess a valid driver's license from their home state or state of last assignment.
 Anyone requiring assistance, can visit the on-post El Paso County Clerk & Recorder/DMW office located in the Mountain Post Soldier Center, Bldg.
 1525.
 Services include motor vehicle transactions (renewals, title transfers, liens), elections, recording and limited driver’s license services.
 Wait times available online.
 Please note, a USAREUR license is valid for 45 days.
 If you do not possess a valid stateside license, you will have to take the written test; visit the North Union Blvd location.
 Written exams are available in English, German, Spanish, and Korean.

 Registering Vehicles on-post: All personnel entering Fort Carson are required to register their vehicle at the Visitors Center (See Visitor, Contractor & Vendor Access Process Header), Bldg.
 6012, located outside of the Main Gate (Gate 1).
 You'll need your driver’s license, current vehicle registration, Military or DoD Civilian ID, and proof of vehicle insurance.
 Note, all vehicles entering Fort Carson are subject to a random vehicle search and or inspection.
 Each unit conducts pre-holiday vehicle safety checks.
-Questions may be directed to the Military Police, 526.2333.
+Direct questions to the Military Police, 526.2333.

 State Laws: While driving, seatbelts are required at all times.
 Colorado law requires infants under 1 year old and 20 lbs. to ride in the back seat only in a rear-facing safety seat; there are no exemptions.
 Note, Army Emergency Relief (AER) provides assistance for car seats or booster seats; for details, call 719.526.4783.
 Motorcycles and their operators are subject to special laws.
 If you own and operate a motorcycle, you must comply with those laws.
 For up-to-date motorcycle laws, visit the Colorado Department of Transportation.